What is Hot Foil Label Stamping?

 Along with the foil stamp die pictured below, an 11 pt. (.153 inch) thick magnesium plate, also designed to be machine mounted, would be used in the stamping process.
 This unit, which employs an etched image, is heated, and the foil is run between the plate and the substrate so that the image can be transferred, leaving behind an impression of the design of the die.
 In order to create a 3D image, foil stamping can be combined with embossing.

-Equipment Used in Embossing: Embossed labels are produced when heat and pressure are used to create a three-dimensional, raised relief image or design in paper and other materials.
-Two dies are needed for this process; a raised die and another that is recessed; these are fitted together, and the paper is pressed between them to create the image.
+Embossed labels are produced when heat and pressure are used to create a three-dimensional, raised-relief image or design in paper and other materials.
+Two dies are needed for this process; a raised die and another that is recessed.
+These two dies are fitted together, and the paper is pressed between them to create the image.
 When creating an embossed foil label, a design that requires thicker, bolder lines is easier to execute.
 Producing a label using a complex image with multiple fine lines can prove more difficult.
 Blind embossing uses neither ink nor foil to create an image, and produces a subtly raised design; it can be combined on the same label with foil stamping.

 Embossed Gold Foil Label